Monopoly (Tuks album)

 Monopoly is the third studio album by Tuks.

 Critical reception

-The album was well received.
-Channel24 gave the album a 4/5, stating: "Expectedly, a lot of people might find the album exhaustive and preachy, and in some cases they might have a point – Tuks does seem to go on a bit.
+The album received positive reviews.
+Channel24 rated it 4 out of 5, noting: "Expectedly, a lot of people might find the album exhaustive and preachy, and in some cases they might have a point – Tuks does seem to go on a bit.
 But at a time when most of local hip hop seems to apologetically fit itself into a commercial mould, Tuks’ impassioned audacity comes as a welcome breath of fresh air."

 Accolades

-The album went on to win him three awards: a Metro FM Music Award for Best Hip Hop Album and Hype Magazine Hip Hop Awards for Best Album and Best Solo Artist.
+The album earned Tuks three awards: the Metro FM Music Award for Best Hip Hop Album and two Hype Magazine Hip Hop Awards for Best Album and Best Solo Artist.